rollbar/node_rollbar/README.md

 The default configuration uses the `inline` handler which will cause errors to be reported to Rollbar at the time they occur.
 This works well for small applications but can quickly become a problem for high-throughput apps.
 For better performance, the `setInterval` handler is recommended since it queues up errors before sending them.

-Note: It is possible to get into the situation where the `setInterval` handler does not fire before your app closes.
-You should make sure to call `rollbar.shutdown()` in order to flush all errors before exiting.
+When using a handler besides `inline`, you should make sure to call `rollbar.shutdown()` in order to flush all errors before exiting.

 ## Help / Support